Plant care and cultivation

 Temperature and light for night-blooming jasmine

 Lady of the night is a plant typical of warm tropical climates, so it will not tolerate very low temperatures.
 When winter arrives in areas where it is very cold, it is necessary to bring it into the house to avoid frost.
-Having it in a pot will make this easier for you.
+Having it in a pot will make this easier for you and protect it from harsh conditions.

 Night-blooming jasmine grows well in full sun exposure or in semi-shade.
 These are good for outdoor and indoor growing, respectively.
-In the latter case it should be placed near a window so that it has a sufficient supply of light.
-Where the sun is very strong, it should be placed in semi-shade to prevent the leaves and flowers from burning.
+In the latter case, it should be placed near a window so that it has a sufficient supply of light.
+Where the sun is very strong, it should be placed in semi-shade to prevent the leaves and flowers from burning, ensuring that it receives indirect light to thrive.

 Night-Blooming Jasmine Care Guide - Temperature and light for night-blooming jasmine